E (theorem prover)

 E is a high-performance theorem prover for full first-order logic with equality.
 It is based on the equational superposition calculus and uses a purely equational paradigm.
-It has been integrated into other theorem provers and it has been among the best-placed systems in several theorem proving competitions.
-E is developed by Stephan Schulz, originally in the Automated Reasoning Group at TU Munich, now at Baden-Württemberg Cooperative State University Stuttgart.
+It has been integrated into other theorem provers, and it has been among the best-placed systems in several theorem proving competitions.
+E is developed by Stephan Schulz, originally in the Automated Reasoning Group at the Technical University of Munich, now at Baden-Württemberg Cooperative State University Stuttgart.

 System

 The system is based on the equational superposition calculus.
 In contrast to most other current provers, the implementation actually uses a purely equational paradigm, and simulates non-equational inferences via appropriate equality inferences.
 Significant innovations include shared term rewriting (where many possible equational simplifications are carried out in a single operation), several efficient term indexing data structures for speeding up inferences, advanced inference literal selection strategies, and various uses of machine learning techniques to improve the search behaviour.
 Since version 2.0, E supports many-sorted logic.

 E is implemented in C and portable to most UNIX variants and the Cygwin environment.
 It is available under the GNU GPL.